kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 > My LICENSE file isn't in go comments, so how to you prepend it to go files?

-We wrap it in comments if it is not already.
+We make sure it is wrapped it in comments when it is prepended.